NgineZZ/Faisal-project/README.md

 # Faisal-project
-Testing, how to creat a repository
+Testing, how to create a repository